Paligo/xee/hacking.md

 ### Zooming in on tests

-You can run `all` against a whole test xml file.
-To rerun just the `node-name` tests.
+You can run `all` against a whole test XML file.
+To rerun just the `node-name` tests, use:

 ```
 cargo run --release  -- -v all ../vendor/xpath-tests/fn/node-name.xml
 ```

-Thanks to the `-v` option you can see the test names and you can also see more information about test passing and failure.
+Thanks to the `-v` option you can see the test names and you can also see more information about pass/fail.

-You can also filter tests further by using (part of) its name in the XML file
+You can also filter tests further by using (part of) their name in the XML file

 ```
 cargo run --release  -- -v all ../vendor/xpath-tests/fn/node-name.xml fn-node-name-1